ShoutToMe/stm-sdk-android/notifications.md

 technology term "Push Notification") is the delivery mechanism used to transport a Message.

 ## Messages
-The Message object represents text or audio messages that can be sent from broadcasters to users.
+The Message object represents a text or audio message that was sent from a broadcaster.
 A user may receive messages from more than one channel if the client app supports multiple channels.
+Some messages have audio associated with them.
+When they do, you can use the conversation ID to get access to the audio.

 ```java
 public class Message {